matghazaryan/Sixt/README.md

 # Unit testing
 - **Koin**  - A pragmatic lightweight dependency injection framework for Kotlin developers.
 Written in pure Kotlin using functional resolution only: no proxy, no code generation, no reflection!

-There is unit testing on each module (remote,local, repository, list)
+There are unit testings on each module (remote,local, repository, list)